SMAC-Group/course_intro_statistics/chapters/chapter3.md

 <codeblock id="chap2_diet4">

-Since diet A becomes first we should consider a negative difference.
+Since diet A comes first we should consider a negative difference.

 </codeblock>